taskiq-python/taskiq/docs/guide/getting-started.md

 broker = AioPikaBroker('amqp://guest:guest@localhost:5672')
 ```

-Also, AioPika broker requires to call startup before using it.
+Also, the AioPika broker requires calling startup before using it.
 Add this line at the beginning of the
 main function.

 ```python